MetOffice/Vernier/documentation/Sphinx/build-guide.rst

      Runs all built unit tests.
 Only available when ``-DBUILD_TESTS`` is turned ON.
 Identical to running ``ctest``.

-   profiler
+   vernier
-     Builds just the main profiler target and its associated source code, no tests or documentation.
+     Builds just the main project target and its associated source code, no tests or documentation.

    doxygendocs